craftcms/docs/docs/commerce/1.x/docs/payment-gateways.md

 # Worldpay

-WorldPay is an off-site payment gateway.
+WorldPay is an offsite payment gateway.
 You must make some changes in your WorldPay Merchant Admin Interface before it will work correctly:

 - Log into your WorldPay Merchant Admin Interface
 - Under Installations, click Setup next to your Installation ID